 In the woods of Morristown, Tennessee, just past Martin Road, are all that’s left of the chimney where the Necronomicon met its fiery demise.
 That, and a tomb-sized hole in the ground where a demon locked in a cellar desperately tried to lure a young Linda to her doom.

 This is the site of the cabin where Sam Raimi shot the original Evil Dead movie.
 The cabin was largely destroyed in the process of filming.
 Twenty-one-year-old ’enfant terrible’ director Sam Raimi was willing to do just about anything to get his shot, including maneuvering a dirt bike down a wooded hill and through the back door of the cabin, stopping just short of Bruce Campbell to catch the terrific POV shot that closes the movie.
 Though this is a contested story, the general story is that the young actors nearly killed each other out there in making the movie.

 Coming from Morristown and just past Martin Road, there’s a little trailhead on the right behind a barbed-wire fence.
 Be forewarned: this is currently private property and to step on its grounds means you will be trespassing in a rural section of Appalachia.

 Know Before You Go

-Remanents of the cabin's foundation are all that remain standing.
+The cabin's foundation is all that remains standing.